Southwest Florida International Airport: Opening and early years

 When the airport opened in 1983, Southwest Florida Regional Airport was served by Air Florida Commuter (operated by Finair Express), Continental Airlines, Delta Air Lines, Eastern Air Lines, Northwest Orient Airlines, Ozark Air Lines, Pan Am, Republic Airlines, and United Airlines.
 Delta Air Lines operated the first flight.
 By 1985, American Airlines, People Express, Provincetown-Boston Airlines, Southern Express, and USAir were also serving the airport.

 In 1986, American Trans Air (later known as ATA) began service to Fort Myers with flights to Indianapolis International Airport, which was the first scheduled service for that airline.

 The airport received its first international flight in February 1984 with a direct flight from Toronto operated by Wardair Canada.
 With increasing demand for international service, a small U.S. Customs facility was built within the original terminal on the lower level of Concourse B.

-The airport was renamed Southwest Florida International Airport on May 14, 1993, which was its tenth anniversary.
-The name change coincided with an expansion of the terminal which included a 55,000 square foot Federal Inspection facility to replace the first facility.
+The airport was renamed Southwest Florida International Airport on May 14, 1993, which was its 10th anniversary.
+The name change coincided with an expansion of the terminal, which included a 55,000-square-foot Federal Inspection facility to replace the first facility.
 The larger facility opened in 1994 and was connected to the original terminal's Concourse A. The runway was also lengthened to 12,000 ft (3,658 m) at the same time to better accommodate international service (making it the fourth-longest runway in Florida).

 In 1988, the airport exceeded its annual capacity of 3 million passengers; by 2004, the airport was serving nearly 7 million passengers annually.
 In 1998, the original terminal was expanded with a new wing added to Concourse B that included three additional gates, bringing the total to 17.

-In April 1994, LTU International introduced the following route: Munich–Düsseldorf–Fort Myers–Miami–Düsseldorf–Munich.
+In April 1994, LTU International introduced a Munich–Düsseldorf–Fort Myers–Miami–Düsseldorf–Munich route.
 This was Fort Myers' first flight to Europe.
 It came in response to rising tourism from Germany, which Lee County had spent the past several years cultivating.
 The county considered Germany a natural market to target, given the sizable German-American community that lived in Southwest Florida and maintained ties with its country of origin.